 This page explains how skull expansion (skull bone growth) is what causes hair loss to develop in so many people.
-It also reveals two basic skull shapes – one that will develop skull expansion and hair loss, and one that won’t.
+It also reveals two basic head shapes – one that will develop skull expansion and hair loss, and one that won’t.

 Both the shape and size of your head is, quite obviously, determined by the bones of your skull.
 And, as you’re about to find out, some skull shapes will lead to hair loss, while others won’t.

 Take a look at the photos below.
 You can see that all these men have gone bald following severe hair loss from androgenetic alopecia.
 And you can also see that they share a very similar skull shape.
 They all seem to have a very round skull, giving a rather domed shape to the head, especially when viewed from the front or back.
 That curvature is what causes hair loss of this type.

 If you now take a look at the photos below, you can see that these